afahey03/docklab/README.md

 7. Use the dashboard to create and manage local Docker environments.
 8. Open Terminal on a running environment to run shell commands from the browser.
 9. Use Provision on an environment to trigger Terraform-based EC2 provisioning.
+10. Use Terminate EC2 to destroy cloud resources while keeping the environment.
+11. Use Delete to remove both the environment and provisioned cloud resources.

 Terminal tips:
 - Copy selected terminal text with `Ctrl+Shift+C`.